-Steady-state multi-dimensional conduction, unsteady-state conduction, condensation and boiling heat transfer, mass transfer, heat transfer measurement techniques and special topics in heat transfer, such as magneto-fluidynamic (MFD) systems, transpiration cooling, heat pipe, low density heat transfer and ablation.
-One hour of lecture and two hours of laboratory per week.
-Prerequisites: MTC 352 and MTC 451 or equivalent, or permission of instructor.
+Introduction to heat transfer, steady state conduction-one & multi dimensions, unsteady state conduction, principles of convection, heat exchangers, condensation and boiling heat transfer, mass transfer, radiation heat transfer, special topics in heat transfer.
+Three hours of lecture and two hours of laboratory per week.
+Prerequisites: MTC 352 or equivalent, or permission of instructor.
+Students who have taken MTC 451 and/or MTC 452 may not register for MTC 454 for additional degree credit.